BNR-Developer-Sandbox/BNR-blog-chrome-management/README.md

 ./work-on.sh My-New-Project
 ```

-`work-on.sh` will create a directory for session data, create an `error.log`, and open Google Chrome.
+`work-on.sh` will create a directory for Google Chrome session data, create an `error.log` for Google Chrome error output, and open Google Chrome.
-If the directory already exists, then your session will be restored.
+If the directory already exists and contains session data, then your session will be restored.

 ## Error logs